NautilusTrader

 position_check_threshold_ms5,000 msMinimum time since last local activity before acting on position discrepancies.

-position_check_retries3 retriesMax attempts per instrument before the engine stops retrying that discrepancy.
+position_check_retries3 retriesMax attempts per instrument/account before the engine stops retrying that discrepancy.
 Once exceeded, an error is logged and the discrepancy is no longer actively reconciled until it clears.

 • open_check_lookback_mins: do not reduce below 60 minutes.
 A short window triggers false "missing order" resolutions because orders fall outside the query range.